 - Be restricted to providing services within the same Airline Group in order to ensure that already established group governance structures can be leveraged in favor of lean interfaces whilst securing the essential roles of AOC and CAMO within the group.

 - Allow the European industry to compete with other aviation markets on a global scale where larger and fully integrated airline group operations benefit from increased flexibility due to significantly larger national markets (US, China) and different legal frameworks.

-- Enhance steering options and increase agility for organizations during the current COVID 19 crisis which causes a prolonged recovery and increased volatility of the aviation market.
+- Enhance steering options and increase agility for organizations during the current COVID-19 crisis which causes a prolonged recovery and increased volatility in the aviation market.

 One CAMO shall not administrate operational aspects such as aircraft registration.

 Key benefits of the approach are equivalent or better safety levels, estimated industry savings of €150 million per year, and a level playing field in global competition and between EU member states.

 - Safety: human factors related errors due to complexity within CAMO and its interfaces will be reduced.
 Today, HF related errors induced by variations are high scorers, CAMO plays a decisive role by providing and processing all maintenance data.